re-framejs/re-framejs/docs/ApplicationState.md

 Further Notes:

-1. `app-state` would probably be a more accurate name, but I choose `app-db` instead because I wanted to convey the in-memory database notion as strongly as possible.
+1. `appState` would probably be a more accurate name, but I choose `appDb` instead because I wanted to convey the in-memory database notion as strongly as possible.
-2. In the documentation and code, I make a distinction between `app-db` (the `ratom`) and `db` which is the (map) `value` currently stored **inside** this `ratom`.
+2. In the documentation and code, I make a distinction between `appDb` (the `ratom`) and `db` which is the (map) `value` currently stored **inside** this `ratom`.
 Be aware of that naming as you read code.
-3. re-frame creates and manages an `app-db` for you, so you don't need to declare one yourself (see the [the first FAQ](FAQs/Inspecting-app-db.md) if you want to inspect the value it holds).
+3. re-frame creates and manages an `appDb` for you, so you don't need to declare one yourself (see the [the first FAQ](FAQs/Inspecting-app-db.md) if you want to inspect the value it holds).
-4. `app-db` doesn't actually have to be a `ratom` containing a map.
+4. `appDb` doesn't actually have to be a `ratom` containing a map.
 It could, for example, be a [datascript database](https://github.com/tonsky/datascript).
 In fact, any database which can signal you when it changes would do.
 We'd love! to be using [datascript database](https://github.com/tonsky/datascript) - so damn cool - but we had too much data in our apps.
 If you were to use it, you'd have to tweak re-frame a bit and use [Posh](https://github.com/mpdairy/posh).